IDRnD/idvoice-ios-demo/README.md

 iOS IDVoice sample application overview
 ===========================================

-**The application code is compatible with VoiceSDK 3.0.
-See tag 'v2.14' for VoiceSDK 2.13 and 2.14 support**
+**The application code is compatible with VoiceSDK 3.2.4.
+See tag '2.14' for VoiceSDK 2.13 and 2.14 support**

 This sample application is intended to demonstrate the VoiceSDK voice verification and anti-spoofing capabilities:

 * It provides a simple text-dependent enrollment and voice verification scenario: user enrolls with three entries of their voice to create a strong voiceprint.
+Variours quality checks are performed on enrollment recordings.
 Then they can use the created voiceprint for voice verification.
 By enrolling for the second time user overwrites their voiceprint.

 * It provides simple text-independent enrollment and verification scenario: user enrolls with 10 seconds of their speech to create a strong voiceprint.
 By enrolling for the second time user overwrites their voiceprint.